 Learning Task-Aware Abstract Representations for Meta-Reinforcement Learning

 Abstract: A central challenge in meta-reinforcement learning (meta-RL) is enabling agents trained on a set of environments to generalize to new, related tasks without requiring full policy retraining.
 Existing model-free approaches often rely on context-conditioned policies learned via encoder networks.
-However, these context encoders are prone to overfitting on the training environments, resulting in poor out-of-sample performance on unseen tasks.
+However, these context encoders are prone to overfitting to the training environments, resulting in poor out-of-sample performance on unseen tasks.
 To address this issue, we adopt an alternative approach that uses an abstract representation model to learn augmented, task-aware abstract states.
-We achieve this by introducing a novel architecture that offers more flexibility than existing recurrent network-based approaches.
+We achieve this by introducing a novel architecture that offers greater flexibility than existing recurrent network-based approaches.
 In addition, we optimize our model with multiple loss terms that encourage predictive, task-aware representations in the abstract state space.
-Our method simplifies the learning problem and provides a flexible framework that can be easily combined with any off-the-shelf reinforcement learning algorithm.
-We provide theoretical guarantees alongside empirical results, showing strong generalization performance across classical control and robotic meta-RL benchmarks.
+Our method simplifies the learning problem and provides a flexible framework that can be readily combined with any off-the-shelf reinforcement learning algorithm.
+We provide theoretical guarantees alongside empirical results, showing strong generalization performance across classical control and robotic meta-RL benchmarks, on par with state-of-the-art meta-RL methods and significantly better than non-meta RL approaches.

 Submission Length: Regular submission (no more than 12 pages of main content)